3rd-Eden/one-time/README.md

 to that it super heavy on the dependency side.
 So it's totally not suitable to be used in client side applications.

+In addition to that we make sure that your code stays easy to debug as returned functions are named in the same way as your supplied functions.
+Making heap inspection and stacktraces easier to understand.

 ## License

 MIT